-Granicrete offers distinct types of coloring products.
-Three of them will be used in this basic class with the other two reserved for experienced applicators.
-With these three coloring products you can recreate almost any look of granite, stone or marble.
-Here is a brief explanation of the types of colors and how they are used:
+Granicrete offers several distinct types of coloring products.
+The following are primarily used in this designer's class.

+With these coloring products you can literally recreate almost any look of granite, stone, or marble.
+Here is a brief explanation of the types of colors and how they are used.